Tom Goss (musician): Music career

-2006-2008 Early career, "Rise"
+2006–2008 Early career, "Rise"

 Goss started his career as a singer-songwriter in Washington, DC coffeehouses in the early 2000s.
 In 2006, Goss released his first album, Naked Without.

 In 2008, Goss released his first EP, Rise.
-The title song from the EP hit #2 on Logo TV's Click List that summer.
+The title song from the EP hit No. 2 on Logo TV's Click List that summer.

-2009-2010 "Till The End"
+2009–2010 "Till The End"

 In 2009, Goss released his second full album, Back to Love, complete with 11 original songs.
 On this album, Goss explored romantic love, spirituality and morality.
-The first single/video, "Till the End", went all the way to #1 on Logo TV's Click List.
+The first single/video, "Till the End", went all the way to No. 1 on Logo TV's Click List.
 The album also features one of his most popular singles, "Lover".
 The accompanying video tells the story of an American soldier killed in Afghanistan while his husband waits at home.
 It stars servicemen who were discharged specifically under the Don't Ask, Don't Tell policy.
 "Lover" was put into heavy rotation on MTV's Logo TV, and garnered over 100,000 hits on YouTube and over 1.5 million hits on Youku.
 Back to Love received critical acclaim, with OnTap Magazine hailing it a "heartfelt winner."
 His newfound success propelled him into his first nationwide tour.

 In 2010, Goss released a double EP called Politics of Love which combined the newly produced songs as well as songs from his 2008 EP, Rise.
 The newly produced songs carried a political opinion about LGBT rights and complimented Goss' political project of the same name, which provided assistance for those looking to start conversations about marriage equality and equal rights in their communities.

 Goss then released his first live album, Live at Terry's.
 He finished out the year with his first Christmas-themed single "Christmas, Chicago Time".